Pursuing your studies in the Netherlands

 Studiekeuze123 has a webpage: “Studia na Hulanda” with specific information for students from the Caribbean section of the Dutch Kingdom.

 Have you made a choice?
-Register as soon as possible on: www.studielink.nl, (Click here for more information regarding enrollment via studielink) but in either case no later than the 1st of May of each year, even if you haven’t obtained your diploma as yet.
+Register as soon as possible on: www.studielink.nl, More information but in either case no later than the 1st of May of each year, even if you haven’t obtained your diploma as yet.
 A college or university has no obligation to admit you if you have registered after that date.
 In the case of study programs that select students you often have to register even sooner, namely no later than the 15th of January.
 Therefore, verify the deadline for the registration date in advance on the website of the college or university.

 Lottery drawings and decentralized selections study majors